 We’ve long believed in the power of skills training to positively impact people’s lives.
-I’m regularly reminded of that with AWS re/Start.
+AWS re/Start is one of many programs we offer that removes barriers to learning.
 The full-time, 12-week program is free and prepares unemployed or underemployed individuals for careers in cloud computing.
-It also connects more than 90% of graduates with job interview opportunities.
+It also connects more than 90% of graduates with job interviews.

 Last year, as part of our commitment to provide free cloud computing training to 29 million people by 2025, we pledged to double the reach of AWS re/Start from 25 cities globally in 2020 to more than 50 cities in 2021.
 I’m pleased to announce that as of today, we’ve exceeded this goal—six months ahead of schedule—after hitting that milestone last month.

 AWS re/Start is a powerful program that provides organizations with a pipeline of entry-level cloud computing talent.
-We have been actively expanding the program around the world since it launched globally in 2019.
-As of July 1, the program has expanded in 2021 to 27 new cities and 13 new countries, including Kenya, Costa Rica, New Zealand, Denmark, Egypt, and Finland, just to name a few.
+We have been actively expanding the program around the world since it launched in the UK in 2017.
+As of July 1, 2021, the program has expanded to 27 new cities and 13 new countries, including Kenya, Costa Rica, New Zealand, Denmark, Egypt, and Finland, to name a few.

 The program is now in 52 cities across 25 countries—and counting.
 This is incredibly exciting news.
-I’m regularly reminded of the positive impact the program is having on individuals, organizations, and communities around the world.
+I’m regularly reminded of the positive impact AWS re/Start is having on individuals, organizations, and communities around the world.

 Expanding access to free training